ballerkobe808/invest/README - 7 CREDIT.md

 ### Summary of General Rules for great credit:

 1. Pay your bills on time, including CC (auto pay CC)
-2. Use all your CC a tiny bit once a month, but keep your balances below 30%
+2. Use all your CC a tiny bit once a month, but keep your balances low (pay off before they report)
 3. Be aware of how opening and closing CC affect you...
-4. Try to keep different types of credit
+4. Try to keep different (and many) types of credit
 5. Different Banks look at different Credit Reports, in addition to hard inquiries
 6. Inquiries are little blocks of credit gold - dont use them up unneccessarily
 7. Check your scores to keep up to date: creditkarma.com - free!